2018 Outstanding Alumni Award Winner

 This year we received 44 nominations, representing 11 class years and 21 degree programs.
 We applaud the following 4 finalists for their commitment to effecting positive social change in their communities:

 The Outstanding Alumni Award is granted each year to a graduate who exemplifies our mission to effect positive social change by making an impact on his or her profession, discipline, or community.
-The recipient of the award is honored at an awards dinner during commencement weekend each summer.
-Nominations for the 2017 award will open in the spring.
+Nominations for next year’s award will open in early 2019.